robert-tridium/n4-developer-submissions/README.md

 1. Navigate to the directory on your machine where you cloned your forked repository.
 2. Create a new branch to hold your changes and check it out.
 One way to do this is with the command `git checkout -b <branch_name>`, where `<branch_name>` is something descriptive about the changes that will be on your branch.
-4. Complete the exercise, including any coding, testing, etc.
+4. Complete the exercise, including any coding, testing, etc. When compiling, use the Gradle command to only compile the module that you're currently working on.
+This will avoid issues compiling exercises that you haven't completed yet.
+For Exercise 1, that command is `gradlew :myFile-rt:jar`.
 5. When you're ready to submit your code for review, create one or more commits holding your changes.
 A simple way to do this is to run the command `git add .` from the repository root to add all of your changes to staging, then run the command `git commit -m "<commit_message>"` to make a commit containing your changes.
 6. Push your commit(s) to your forked repository in GitHub with the command `git push`.
 If your local branch isn't tracking an upstream branch, you may need to use the command `git push --set-upstream origin <branch_name>`
 7. In a web browser, navigate to your forked repository.
 Switch to the branch that you just pushed, then click the Contribute button and choose to open a Pull Request.